wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 You can setup your custom blockchain with other services such as:

-* [Data services](/en/building-apps/waves-api-and-sdk/waves-data-service-api) to retrieve data from the blockchain quickly and conveniently via REST API similar to Mainnet and Testnet described in [Waves Data Service API](/en/building-apps/waves-api-and-sdk/waves-data-service-api) article.
+* [Data services](/en/building-apps/waves-api-and-sdk/waves-data-service-api) to retrieve data from the blockchain quickly and conveniently via REST API similar to Mainnet and Testnet as described in [Waves Data Service API](/en/building-apps/waves-api-and-sdk/waves-data-service-api) article.
 For details, see [deploy examples](https://github.com/wavesplatform/deploy-examples) and [How to Run Data Services](https://wavestalk.ru/t/kak-zapustit-data-services-za-30-minut-iz-korobki/272) article (in Russian language).

 * [dApps](/en/blockchain/account/dapp).
 For details, see [How to Build, Deploy and Test a Waves RIDE dApp](https://medium.com/wavesprotocol/how-to-build-deploy-and-test-a-waves-ride-dapp-785311f58c2) article.